bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsAccessibleByVehicle_3R5N45JWj9UumSu_fUKeWz/Documentation.md

-Is the banquet element accessible by vehicle (TRUE) or not (FALSE). (type of accessibility where applicable)
+Indicates whether the element is accessible by vehicle.